adelriosantiago/adelriosantiago-blog/ocean-dropbox/eng.md

 <month>9</month>
 <year>2015</year>

-# How to sync your Digital Ocean instance with Dropbox
 # How to deploy websites on your server with Dropbox

 Deploying websites with Dropbox is really cool!
 I've found that this is one of the fastest ways to instantly deploy websites on your server.
 But before I jump in and explain the benefits and how you can implement that on your own server, let me be clear about this: Dropbox is not exactly the safest tool out there...